greyhammer/request2discord/README.md

 # request2discord

 ## Background
-request2discord is a simple go app, that runs a simple webserver in port 8080 and upon receiving any type of request, then dumps that request data to a discord webhook.
+request2discord is a simple go app, that runs a simple webserver on port 8080 and upon receiving any type of request, then dumps that request data to a discord webhook.

 This project was created when moving services to a new server or hosting provider, and wanting to monitor the old one for any requests before shutting down.